jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/customer-scenario.md

   - Security; Compliance; Performance; Availability; Cost variability
 - Enabling Contoso's Business Units to focus on core activities not keeping the lights on so they can downsize in house IT through use of cloud technologies, centralization, and automation
 - Each country currently has autonomous IT with varying standards of DR, backup, and HA.
 Some countries will see cost savings from cloud others will see an increase as their IT is brought up to meet minimum standards, which were not harmonized prior to this move.
-- Contoso has 173 Applications
+- Contoso has a total of 173 Applications

 Contoso's Senior Leadership Team (SLT) have already set the company direction to leverage technology to transform the business and now want a high level business case so they carry out a cost benefit analysis and ensure this key strategic move makes sense at this stage.
-Further depth in the business case will be built in later stages this is just a litmus test at this stage as the SLT look to release another round of funding.
+Further depth in the business case will be built in later stages; this is just a litmus test at this stage as the SLT look to release another round of funding.

-Contoso Land Surveying IT team have asked Microsoft to help develop a high-level feasibility study which examines the following:
+Contoso Land Surveying IT team have asked Microsoft and you (the partner) to help them develop a **<u>high-level</u>** feasibility study which examines the following:

-- Move to cloud to enable innovation, avoid activities which 'keep lights on' focus on activities which differentiate (core vs context activities)
+- Move to the cloud to enable innovation, reduce "keep lights on" and "firefiighting" activiities so that they can focus more on activities which differentiate (core vs context activities)
 - Return on Investment
   - Must in payback in a 36-month period and lower overall OPEX
   - Cost of change must be paid for in 36-month period